 Jon Terrell, M.A., offers

-psychotherapy, energy healing, massage and meditation training at his
+psychotherapy, energy healing and meditation training at his

 offices in downtown Northampton, Massachusetts and downtown Manhattan.